electrumpayments/airtime-service-interface/src/docs/devguide/hugo/site/content/transaction-flows.md

 ## Request vs Advice Messages

 There are two basic message types defined in the Airtime Service Interface: request and advice type messages.
 Request messages require a response from an upstream entity before processing can continue.
 If no response is received then the client cannot determine whether the server successfully received the request and also cannot assume an approved response was sent by the upstream entity.
 Therefore the client is responsible for ensuring that the request is reversed to ensure that both parties agree on the status of the request.
+If reversals are not supported, a status request is used to determine the outcome of the original purchase.

 Reversals are an example of an advice type message.
 Advice type messages inform the server of an action or instruction but do not require the client to wait for a response from the server.
 Advice type messages are sent at suitable intervals until a definite response is received from the upstream entity.